 There’s an old adage that says the Portuguese have one thousand ways to cook bacalhau, or salted dried cod.
 And few countries have such a passion for the fish.
 Bacalhau is one of the most important foods of maritime Portugal and has fed the nation for the past five hundred years.
 It all began when, following in the footsteps of the Vikings and then the Basques, Portuguese sailors travelled to the cool northern waters of the Grand Banks of Newfoundland, where cod was plentiful.
 There they would salt and dry the fish and bring the provisions home.
 This delicious recipe brings a modern twist to this classic ingredient.–Chef Antelmo Faria

-- 1 pound boneless and skinless salt cod (buy it)
+- 1 pound boneless and skinless salt cod soaked for 24 hours and cooked

 - 1/2 cup plus 2 tablespoons extra-virgin olive oil